 La Jolla Cove

 When it comes to photo spots in La Jolla, there are tons of options.
 One of the more iconic spots is the cove.
-You can take the stairs right down to the water, walk through some of the cave arches, and have La Jolla Shores as your backdrop.
+You can take the stairs right down to the water, walk through some of the cave arches and have La Jolla Shores as your backdrop.

 Another La Jolla favorite for me is UCSD!
 If you’re not familiar with the campus, there are SO many various locations to photograph here.
 There are several different architectural styles and nature spots throughout the campus, giving us a lot to work with.
-And if you’re a UCSD alum, this location can hold even more significance to you!
+And if you’re a UCSD alum, this location may hold even more significance to you!

 Torrey Pines Nature Reserve

 If you’re looking to add a fun twist to your engagement shoot, Belmont Park is a perfect place to go!
-From the coaster to the carousel to carnival games, this colorful location is a great spot for some unique and playful photos.
+From the coaster to the carousel to carnival games, this colorful location is a great spot for some unique and playful pictures.